 As the saying goes, ‘People do business with people they know, like and trust’.
 So, of course, you need to build rapport – and quickly.
 One of the most effective ways to do this is to use your customer’s name and, probably more critically, know how to pronounce it!
 It helps you connect with them because they feel heard, and well, people love the sound of their names.
 However, make sure to use their name naturally in the conversation – otherwise, you’ll come off as indigenous.

-While yes, you do want to be confident in yourself and the solution you are selling.
+You need to be confident in yourself and the solution you are selling.
 More so, showing confidence in the product you’re selling will definitely positively influence the potential customer’s perception.
-However, an effective sales conversation is all about the customer and understanding their needs.
-By turning down your enthusiasm a notch, you’re placing the focus back on the customer, making them feel valued and more likely to open up about their issues.

 4. Talk less, listen more